 Being uncomfortable is pretty much the number 1 reason people stop moving forward in life.
 Think about the first time you did something you love.
 Was it easy?
 Probably not.

-I learned to water ski when I was five years old.
-That meant I had to jump in the water (I am not a water person), listen to my parents explain how to get up, grab the rope, get set, and call out “Hit it!”
+I learned to water ski when I was five.
+That meant I had to get in the water (I am not a water person), listen to my parent’s directions on how to get up, grab the rope, get set, and call out “Hit it!”

-I loved the exhilaration right before I’d say those two words.
-I didn’t care that it wasn’t easy or that I was sucking water each time I fell, or that my arms got really tired if I managed to stay up.
+I loved the exhilaration right before I’d say those words.
+I didn’t care that I was sucking water every time I fell, or that my arms were getting really tired trying to water ski.
+I knew I was going to get up if I kept trying.
+Even though it hurt a little each time I fell and my arms were on fire it was to be expected.

 That’s because I was five and everything was uncomfortable.
-When you’re a kid, everything you do, you are doing everything for the first time.
+When you’re a kid, almost everything you do you are doing for the first time.
+And when you’re doing things the first time there’s a learning curve!

 When was the last time you were uncomfortable?
 Learning a new skill, trying a new hobby, cooking a new recipe, learning a new exercise, starting or stopping a new habit, having a much-needed conversation, helping someone in need, or being honest with yourself are all examples of how being uncomfortable in your daily routine can lead to more delicious meals, deeper and more meaningful relationships, more self-love and self-acceptance, a healthier body, and more abundance in your life.

 Try doing any one of these minus the self-judgement.
 The first step to being great at something is sucking at it.
-So give yourself the space and grace to try something new, not be good at something new, because on the other side of your discomfort is that thing you want.
+So give yourself the space and grace to try something new and to not be good at something new.
+On the other side of your discomfort is that thing you want.

 Step 5 Be Intentional